0xc60f/0xc60f.github.io/src/content/blog/setting-up-nitter-with-nginx.md

 sudo nginx -t
 ```

 If it works, great!
-If it doesn't, we may need to create a password file for Nginx to use.
+Now, we'll need to make a password file for Nginx to use.

 ### Setting up a password
 First, install `apache2-utils` to use the `htpasswd` command: